luisgarzac/Data-Analysis-of-Lyft-Toledo-Ohio-Problem/README.md

 > In this repository, you will find both the Excel file and the Python file with the detailed analysis of the problem and how the proposal was derived.

+In the table above, you will find two folders with their respective names.
+Simply enter them and you will be able to download the files.